 Inform the Insurance Company

 As a parent, there are several steps that you can take to make sure your premiums are as low as possible.
 First of all, make sure that the insurance company is aware there will be a new driver in the household.
 If this doesn’t happen and the teen is in an accident, insurance companies may handle it in several different ways.
 Some may extend coverage.
-Other may honor claims but then back date premiums and charge the parent for the entire time that the teen has been licensed.
-In the worse case scenario, the Insurance Information Institute warns that some insurance companies could consider letting a teenager drive uninsured is misrepresentation and coverage could be denied completely.
-In the end, it is better to be up front with your insurance company.
+Others may honor claims but then backdate premiums and charge the parent for the entire time that the teen has been licensed.
+In the worst-case scenario, the Insurance Information Institute warns that some insurance companies could consider letting a teenager drive uninsured is misrepresentation, and coverage could be denied completely.
+In the end, it is better to be upfront with your insurance company.

 By raising deductibles on the comprehensive and collision policies, this lowers premiums and can prevent multiple small claims, which dings your policy each time.
 It is important to remember that liability coverage is of the utmost importance.
 This is an area where you should not try to lessen just to save money.

 Buy a Safe Car

 Don’t buy your child a Mustang or a Camaro or another car that is expensive to insure.
-Insurance companies appreciate safe cars and it may ease their mind slightly knowing that a teenager can’t go from 0-60 in 3 seconds.
+Insurance companies appreciate safe vehicles, and it may ease their mind slightly knowing that a teenager can’t go from 0-60 in 3 seconds.
 Parents will also be more likely to let their children drive on his or her own if insurance rates aren’t through the roof and their child is secure in a safe car.

 Drop Collision and Comprehensive on Older Cars

 Some families may have an older car that has been kept for various reasons.
 Once a teenager starts driving, revisit the policies and information for these older cars.
-Check the value of the car.
+Check the value of the vehicle.
 It is possible that the insured could be paying more in premiums for an older car than it is actually worth.

 Teenagers that have good grades can be eligible for discounts from some insurance companies.
 This can even extend into college.